Updated: August 13, 2022.

 No results returned even though I do have a sitemap.

-#4: Check if the XML sitemap has been submitted in Google Search Console
+4. Check if the XML sitemap has been submitted to Google Search Console

 Another place to look for the sitemap is in Google Search Console.
 This step will work only if you have access to the GSC account for the website.
 If you have one, here is what you need to do:

-- If an XML sitemap has been submitted to Google, you will see it under Submitted sitemaps.
+• If an XML sitemap has been submitted to Google, you will see its URL under Submitted sitemaps.

 If you are new to Google Search Console or the website you are analyzing does not have a GSC account, make sure to check the basic guide to Google Search Console on Google Search Central.